zonweb/news/_posts/2024-12-25-tokyo-released-point-cloud-data-of-the-entire-city-for-free.md

 ---
 layout: post
 title: Tokyo Released Point Cloud Data of the Entire City for Free
+description: In a groundbreaking move towards transparency and urban planning, Tokyo has released its point cloud data for the entire city to the public
 categories: [news]
 slug: tokyo-released-point-cloud-data-of-the-entire-city-for-free
 image: https://pbs.twimg.com/ext_tw_video_thumb/1869464163329994753/pu/img/kGsLU_bXo5PEYqpX.jpg